How do Spanish taxes work for non-residents?

 You will need to declare all your assets in Spain, as you may also be liable for the Spanish wealth tax if their value exceeds 700,000€.
 Though it may seem tedious, you must submit information for every property you own in Spain – and if the property has joint owners, each of you must file separately.

 Even if you have no income in Spain, and do not rent out your property, you will still need to submit a non-resident Spanish tax declaration, as the property itself is still considered a taxable benefit.
-Rather than charging up to 24% on your earnings in Spain, you will be charged up to 24% of the property’s cadastral value.
+Rather than charging up to 24% on your earnings in Spain, tax will be charged on a percentage of the property’s cadastral value.

 However, if you have no Spanish income, you can submit just one annual tax return – whereas those with rental income must submit a quarterly tax return reporting their earnings every 3 months.
 That said, EU residents can submit an annual return if they did not generate any income or made a loss.